Off-The-Shelf (OTS) Orthotic HCPCS Codes

 CMS regulations at 42 CFR 414.402 also define the term “minimal self-adjustment” to mean an adjustment that the beneficiary, caretaker for the beneficiary, or supplier of the device can perform and that does not require the services of a certified orthotist (that is, an individual who is certified by the American Board for Certification in Orthotics and Prosthetics, Inc., or by the Board for Orthotist/Prosthetist Certification) or an individual who has specialized training.

-On February 9, 2012, CMS issued guidance that initially identified specific HCPCS codes that were considered OTS orthotics.
-CMS solicited public comments on the preliminary list of OTS HCPCS codes and received approximately 185 comments.
-All public comments were reviewed and grouped by topic.
-The download section of this web page contains a summary of the comments and our responses as well as a list that identifies the 2014 Healthcare Common Procedure Coding System (HCPCS) codes considered OTS orthotics.
+The download section of this web page contains the final list that identifies the 2014 Healthcare Common Procedure Coding System (HCPCS) codes considered OTS orthotics.
 Items classified under these codes require minimal self-adjustment for appropriate use and do not require expertise in trimming, bending, molding, assembling, or customizing to fit the beneficiary.
 Subsequent coding updates to the OTS list will be included in program instructions.

 Section 1847(a)(2) of the Act includes OTS orthotics as one of the categories of items subject to competitive bidding.
 CMS has not determined the schedule for bidding OTS orthotics, but will identify the specific OTS orthotic codes included in a competitive bidding program through program instructions or by other means, such as a CMS or contractor website posting.

 - Page last Modified: 12/18/2013 5:17 PM